Changemakers for Climate Action

 Youth have a major role to play in post-COVID-19 recovery for the world to return to near-normal situation.
 Apart from direct impact on health, the pandemic has nearly crippled the world economy.
 In these circumstances it is important that youth are empowered towards meaningful changes in their lives so as to usher in an era of new normal.
 Youth also symbolize young innovators and change-makers who will bring with them a new era of governance and models of start-ups to develop technological solutions to address future threats of pandemics.
 Globally it is realized that the current governance model needs a youth-driven policy response that is tailored to specific contexts.

-In this respect, Embassy of Italy and The Energy and Resources Institute (TERI) have envisaged to engage and deliberate with youth around issues related to climate change through a joint programme called Changemakers for Climate Action (CCA).
-The programme aspires to reach out to youth across India.
-Youth voices will be brought forward through deliberations and dialogues around evidence based, proportionate and important environment and sustainable development issues.
-The recommendations and viewpoints from young participants across the country will be compiled through a bottom–up approach.
+In this respect, Embassy of Italy and The Energy and Resources Institute (TERI) envisaged to engage and deliberate with youth around issues related to climate change through a joint programme called Changemakers for Climate Action (CCA).
+The programme aspired to reach out to youth across India.
+Youth voices were brought forward through deliberations and dialogues around evidence based, proportionate and important environment and sustainable development issues.
+The recommendations and viewpoints from young participants across the country were compiled through a bottom–up approach.